omerdynasty/simple-geminipy/README.md

 Note: I used Python 3.12.4 to do everything, but I don't think it will be a problem with other versions.

 ### I realize I've overcomplicated things a bit, so here is version 1.1 in its simplicity.
-(If you want to see the chaos I made while tinkering with the API, you can dig through the <1.0 folder, I may have tried some unrelated things until Google AI Studio enlightened me on how to keep a conversation going 🥲)

 ## What is Gemini?